jonoleson/PriceMyRental/README.md

 I built [PriceMyRental.io](http://pricemyrental.io) on top of the ["Stylish Portfolio"](http://startbootstrap.com/template-overviews/stylish-portfolio/) Bootstrap theme.

-To review the backend code for the app, refer to [app.py](../blob/master/webapp/app.py) and [pricemyrental.py](../blob/master/webapp/pricemyrental.py), which contain the code that runs the app, and makes a prediction based on user input, respectively.
+To review the backend code for the app, refer to [app.py](https://github.com/jonoleson/PriceMyRental/blob/master/webapp/app.py) and [pricemyrental.py](https://github.com/jonoleson/PriceMyRental/blob/master/webapp/pricemyrental.py), which contain the code that runs the app, and makes predictions based on user input, respectively.

 ## Libraries Used